Topics and Subtopics.

 Read More »

-The 2nd inconvenient truth: one of six hurdles to convincing climate sceptics.
+The 2nd inconvenient truth: one of six hurdles for sceptics to accept climate change.

-To examine information on climate science, or anything else really, you need to a sceptic.
+To examine information on climate science, or anything else really, it may not hurt to be sceptic, but you do need to avoid confirmation bias.

-This is a look at sceptics, and the key information needed to get things to add up.
+This is a look from a sceptic’s perspective, and with the key information needed to get things to add up.

 Read More »